thinkingmik/api-proxy-laravel/README.md

 ### Facade

-The `ApiProxy` is available through the Facade Acl or through the acl service in the IOC container.
+The `ApiProxy` is available through the Facade `Proxify` or through the acl service in the IOC container.
 The method available is:

 ```php